darrengillman/ChalkboardChallenge/Readme.md

 ## Approach

-1. All code written from scratch other than any of my common extensions, which will be in the Helper-Extensions.swift file.
+1. All code written from scratch other than any of my common extensions, which will be in the Extensions group.
 I see no point in demonstrating gluing together lots of third party libraries.

 2. All UI will be in code rather than storyboard (I much prefer the control code provides